 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on nearly all loans lenders are forced to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
-Keen home owners can get off the hook a little earlier.
-The law pledges that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+The Homeowners Protection Act of 1998 obligates the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
+Savvy homeowners can get off the hook beforehand.
+The law stipulates that, upon request of the home owner, the PMI must be released when the principal amount reaches just 80 percent.

-Because it can take countless years to arrive at the point where the principal is just 20% of the original loan amount, it's essential to know how your home has increased in value.
-After all, every bit of appreciation you've achieved over time counts towards abolishing PMI.
-So why pay it after the balance of your loan has dropped below the 80% mark?
-Your neighborhood may not be adopting the national trends and/or your home might have secured equity before things settled down, so even when nationwide trends signify plunging home values, you should realize that real estate is local.
+Since it can take countless years to get to the point where the principal is just 20% of the initial amount of the loan, it's essential to know how your home has appreciated in value.
+After all, all of the appreciation you've acquired over time counts towards abolishing PMI.
+So why should you pay it after the balance of your loan has fallen below the 80% mark?
+Your neighborhood may not be heeding the national trends and/or your home might have acquired equity before things settled down, so even when nationwide trends signify plunging home values, you should realize that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to keep up with the market dynamics of our area.
+The hardest thing for most homeowners to know is just when their home's equity rises above the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+As appraisers, it's our job to know the market dynamics of our area.
 At R.M.
-Conrad & Associates, Inc., we know when property values have risen or declined.
-We're experts at analyzing value trends in West Chester, Chester County and surrounding areas.
-When faced with data from an appraiser, the mortgage company will usually drop the PMI with little effort.
-At that time, the home owner can enjoy the savings from that point on.
+Conrad & Associates, Inc., we're experts at identifying value trends in West Chester, Chester County and surrounding areas, and we know when property values have risen or declined.
+Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little trouble.
+At that time, the homeowner can relish the savings from that point on.